martfojt/react-color-generator/README.md

 ## Overview

-This project is a React application that generates randomly colored block, along with a hexadecimal value in the middle of the block.
+This project is a React application that generates randomly colored block, along with a hexadecimal value in the middle.

+## Installation

+Before running the app, make sure you have Node.js installed.

+Clone the repository or download the source code.
+Navigate to the project directory and run npm install to install dependencies.

+## Running the app

+In the project directory, run:
+> npm start

+This runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.

 ## Usage